 The project, run by Center for the Evaluative Clinical Sciences at Dartmouth Medical School, highlights the wide variations in how health care is delivered across the United States.
 Online tool provides comparisons by geographic region (state, HSAs or HRR) for Medicare healthcare use (data through 2015).
 While the tool is relatively easy to use, the conceptual understanding of the reports requires technical sophistication

-Compare services and ratings on kidney dialysis facilities in any state or US territory.
+Compare services and ratings on kidney dialysis facilities in any state or US territory, by Medicare.gov.
 Quality measures show relative survival among facilities and quality of care provided to Medicare patients at hospital-sponsored centers, nonprofit and for-profit dialysis centers.
+Patient satisfaction results also shown for each dialysis center.
+Time periods covered, are generally 2017 to 2018.
 Resources on kidney failure and end stage renal disease (ESRD) also linked

 This may be the only directory mega-list you will ever need.
 Directory links for doctors, dentists, hospitals, chiropractors, psychologists, hospice programs, and more.
 Extensive list of directories, although some sites only list those who are members of their association, and do not list others who may be licensed in that field.
 Specialized directories (e.g. Find an Eye MD, Directory of Asthma Camps, Sleep Centers, or Alzheimer’s Disease Research Centers) can also be located here.
 Five pages of listings

 Comprehensive index of over 6000 hospitals prepared jointly by the American Hospital Association and US News & World Report.
 Search by location.
 Descriptive information, and links to hospitals’ websites.
 Includes Guam, Puerto Rico.
 Well-maintained site